julelang/manual/src/integrated-jule/interoperability/jule-wrappers.md

 Jule wrappers are a recommended approach for linking C/C++ definitions.
 This approach has several advantages and disadvantages.
 In this section, these will be discussed.

 **Jule wrappers are highly recommended when:**
-- Unsimple usage: an external function takes arguments when calling it and too much casting etc. requires
+- Unsimple usage: an external function takes arguments when calling it, and too much casting etc., requires
 - Type dependency: You have definitions that depend on external types
 - High usage: The external definition is used in various and many places in your Jule code